pytorch/pytorch.github.io/_posts/2023-01-23-accelerated-stable-diffusion-2.md

 In the following sections we describe the applied optimizations and provide detailed benchmarking data, comparing SD performance with various optimization features on/off.

-Specifically, we benchmark 5 configurations and the plot below compares their absolute performance for different GPUs and batch sizes.
-For definitions of these configurations see section “Benchmarking setup and results”.
+Specifically, we benchmark 5 configurations and the plots below compare their absolute performance for different GPUs and batch sizes.
+For definitions of these configurations see section [“Benchmarking setup and results”](#benchmarking-setup-and-results-summary).

 ![Benchmark of Stable Diffusion 2 versions across GPU architectures, batch size 1](/assets/images/stable-diffusion/summary_n_samples_1_n_iter_2_sd2.png){:width="100%"}